|Diamond Is Unbreakable

 open/close all folders

 Giorno Giovanna (Stand: Gold Experience/Gold Experience Requiem)

-Son of Dio Brando and conceived after Dio had transferred his head to Jonathan Joestar's body, Giorno Giovanni is a part of both the Joestar and Brando bloodlines.
+Son of Dio Brando and conceived after Dio had transferred his head to Jonathan Joestar's body, Giorno Giovanna is a part of both the Joestar and Brando bloodlines.
 His goal was to join up with the mob and set things right from within.
-As soon as he joins, he gets roped into traveling with Buccellati's gang of Stand users, protecting their boss' daughter.
+As soon as he joins, he gets roped into traveling with Buccellati's gang of Stand users, eventually protecting their boss' daughter.
 Unfortunately, the real reason for the boss wanting to meet his daughter was to kill her.
 They rescue her and make it their goal to kill the boss instead.

 Note that for the Theme Naming

 of JoJo, his name is romanized as Joruno Jobana, though during Part 5 Araki would romanize it as GioGio.
 It's still pronounced the same.
 Also apropos to the Italian setting, the fans refer to this part by its Italian title Le Bizzarre Avventure di GioGio

 - Abusive Parents: His mother was neglectful and his stepfather beat him, which made him an Extreme Doormat as a child.
 And let's not even go into detail about his real old man Dio.
 However, through reading Dio's past and through things like ASB, it's likely that Dio would actually treat Giorno very well.